schnurrd/DL_project/README.md

 2. **Running Training**: Use `training.py` to train the model.
 Update configurations in `globals.py` if necessary.
 3. **Running Experiments**: Open `experiment.ipynb` for interactive experiments.

+## Notes Regarding Orthogonal Gradient Descent

+Notes from the authors in their paper:
+- OGD-GTL slightly outperforms OGD_AVE and OGD-ALL
+- They chose batch size 10 and a learning rate of 10^-3
+- Network is a three-layer MLP with 100 hidden units in two layers and 10 logit outputs.
+Every layer except the final one uses ReLU activation.
+The loss is Softmax cross-entropy, and the optimizer is stochastic gradient descent.
+- Storage size for their experiments was set to 200

+Notes on my implementation:
+- I implemented the OGD-GTL variant

 ## Contribution
 Feel free to contribute to the project by creating issues or submitting pull requests.